craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- Creation Materials are the generic non-equipment items assembled as a part of the Creation process.

 #### Tool Actions
 Tool Actions are the specific uses that a Tool or Toolkit have.
-Any combination of equipment with relevant Tool Actions
+Any combination of equipment with relevant Tool Actions will fulfill Tool Action requirements.
+Providing more Tools with relevant Tool Actions does not benefit the Creation process.

 ## Example Equipment
 ### Consumables
 #### Vial of Antitoxin
 Tiny (1), 2 Action Cost (UNPACK > INJEST or FEED)
+Creation: 1 Watch

 INJEST: You consume the contents of the vial.
 You resolve all stacks of the 'Poisoned' [[Ailment]].